 How can I sign up for classes?

-A: We currently meet at Marysville Foursquare Church.
+A: We currently meet at Generations Community Church in Marysville.
 Please note: The co-op is not a ministry of the church, and thus the church office is not equipped to handle questions about the co-op.
 Please direct all questions to co-op leadership (you can find our information on the Contact Info page). (top)

 A: We offer classes for nursery-high school age children.
 We do require that at least one child in each registered family be school-age (Kindergarten or higher).
 We offer nursery and preschool classes for younger siblings. (top)

 A: Class offerings change each term!
 All classes are taught by co-op parents, so subjects and topics available depend on what parents wish to teach.
 You can check out a list of Classes We Have Offered to get a feel for what has been available in the past. (top)

 A: Class offerings are adjusted each year, based on the current enrollment of our group.
 We always group grades together, but may shift the age ranges slightly to maintain smaller class sizes. (top)